Choose Children's Eyeglass Frames

 Don't forget to also ask your optician about our special warranty just for kids under the age of 13.
-For only $15 on two pairs of glasses, you can add further protection as well as free scratch resistant coating to their eyeglass lenses.
+You can add further protection as well as free scratch resistant coating to their eyeglass lenses.
 Full details on the protection plan are available in store.

 Make It Fun